I Was Here (song)

 "I Was Here" is a song recorded by American singer Beyoncé from her fourth studio album, 4 (2011).
-It was written by Diane Warren, while production was handled by OneRepublic members Ryan Tedder and Brent Kutzle, alongside Kuk Harrell; while Beyoncé is credited on the vocal production.
-"I Was Here" is a reflective R&B ballad, in which Beyoncé vulnerably reviews her past, wanting to leave an impact on the world before her life comes to an end.
+It was written by Diane Warren, while production was handled by OneRepublic members Ryan Tedder and Brent Kutzle, alongside Kuk Harrell.
+"I Was Here" is a reflective R&B ballad, in which Beyoncé reviews her past, wanting to leave an impact on the world before her life comes to an end.
 Described as a "career song" by Warren, its development was motivated by the September 11 attacks in the United States.

 Following the release of 4, "I Was Here" charted at number 131 on the UK Singles Chart, 74 on the Swiss Singles Chart, and 44 on the South Korea Gaon International Singles Chart in early July 2011.
 Later, in 2012, the song also appeared on several charts internationally.

-A music video for the song was released on August 19, 2012 and it features Beyoncé, wearing a Marc Bouwer gown, performing the song live at the United Nations General Assembly Hall while images of volunteers doing humanitarian work were projected on the screen behind her.
-It was donated to the World Humanitarian Day and aimed to create social media history with one billion people sharing the message of doing something good for another person.
+A music video for the song was released on August 19, 2012, and it features Beyoncé, wearing a Marc Bouwer gown, performing the song live at the United Nations General Assembly Hall while images of volunteers doing humanitarian work were projected on the screen behind her.
 Upon its release, it received positive reviews from music critics who praised the projections, Beyoncé's vocal performance and her look.

 In late July, the song was included on the soundtrack for the 2011 FIFA Women's World Cup Final.
 "I Was Here" was also part of Beyoncé's set list for her residency show 4 Intimate Nights with Beyoncé and was used in the Revel Presents: Beyoncé Live shows during an interlude.
-The live video from the DVD Live at Roseland: Elements of 4 appeared online on November 16, 2011 containing Beyoncé's home movies and professional highlights.
+The live video from the DVD Live at Roseland: Elements of 4 appeared online on November 16, 2011, containing Beyoncé's home movies and professional highlights.
 "I Was Here" was covered by Lea Michele for Glees soundtrack album Glee: The Music, The Graduation Album (2012).